membrane-io/docs/src/content/docs/concepts/drivers.md

 To install a driver in your Membrane graph, click the `🔎 SEARCH` button in the Navigator (top left, next to `+ NEW`).
 From there you can browse or search for packages that other users and the Membrane team have published.

+## Creating drivers

+We wrote a deep dive on drivers [here](/guides/driver-guide).
+Read through that guide if you're interested in making your own driver.